 Pueblo Community College welcomes comments, suggestions, and feedback from students, clients, and volunteers.
-Individuals are encouraged to provide feedback or seek resolution about any concern or complaint at the lowest and informal level, progressing through the chain of command at all PCC campuses.
+Individuals are encouraged to provide feedback or seek resolution about any concern or complaint at the lowest and informal level, progressing through the chain of command at all PCC campuses and sites.
 If the concern or complaint has not been resolved through the informal process, please submit a written complaint.
 Learn more about the grievance procedures and processes.

 Under Colorado law, no person shall be enrolled in a state supported institution of higher education for a period of twelve months following the date of a guilty verdict, guilty plea, no contest plea, or a deferred judgement and sentence for inciting riot, arming rioters, or engaging in a riot.

 Pueblo Community College often uses photographs and audio/video recordings of college life, events, ceremonies, and other activities for purposes related to the educational mission of the college, including education, research, publicity, marketing and promotion of college programs.
 By being present in areas open to the public or at public college events and activities, individuals authorize use and reproduction by the college, or anyone authorized by the college, of any photographs or recordings taken while at the college event or activity without compensation.
 All such photographs and recordings (including electronic) shall be the sole property of the college.

 The college may work with individuals requesting to be excluded from college photography/recordings when practical.
 Individuals not wanting to be photographed or recorded have the option of leaving the area being photographed/recorded.